 Alibaba is a wholesale directory where businesses find products and Amazon is the online storefront for businesses to sell their products.

-- Products can be bought at wholesale prices and then sold on platforms like Amazon, eBay, Shopify, etc.
+- Products can be bought at wholesale prices and then sold on platforms like Amazon, eBay, Shopify, or even Instagram

 - Due to lower product pricing, entrepreneurs can make a higher profit on products sold

 - Products on the platform are non-branded, so entrepreneurs can create their own brands

 - You can sell your products on Amazon but products aren’t typically sourced from there

 - If you don’t have your own business but want to sell Amazon products, you need to be accepted into Amazon Associates.
 You’ll receive a commission for selling products.
 However, as an affiliate program, entrepreneurs can’t set their own prices

 - As an affiliate, entrepreneurs can sell brand name products on their online stores

 Alibaba is a marketplace for a business or individual to buy products at wholesale prices directly from manufacturers.
 It’s generally not an online store for the average person.